slowernews/wisdom-tldr/chapters/chapter_appendix.md

-the source of wisdom is pain -- naval inteligence + experience = wisdom the measure of wisdom is silence -- naval the measure of long term thinking is wisdom -- naval paraphrased -->
+the source of wisdom is pain -- naval inteligence + experience = wisdom the measure of wisdom is silence -- naval the measure of wisdom how calm you when facing any given situation -- naval the measure of long term thinking is wisdom -- naval paraphrased -->